handbook

 - Students who have a written SAP through Fideles that allows classroom accommodations.

-Withdrawing from Courses If approved by a student’s parent, teacher, and advisor, the student may withdraw from courses during the first four weeks of a semester without the course appearing on the student’s transcript.
+Withdrawing from Courses: If approved by a student’s parent, teacher, and advisor, the student may withdraw from courses during the first four weeks of a semester without the course appearing on the student’s transcript.
 A student withdrawing after that point but before the end of the first nine-week term will receive a ‘WP’ or ‘WF’ on his or her transcript.
 No withdrawals will be approved after nine weeks.
 A Course Withdrawal form is available by request to the High School Advisor.

-Transfer Credits & Dual Enrollment With prior approval from school administration, electives taken from another accredited educational program may be transferred and added to the student’s Fideles transcript.
+Transfer Credits & Dual Enrollment: With prior approval from school administration, electives taken from another accredited educational program may be transferred and added to the student’s Fideles transcript.
 Students must take a minimum of six classes per semester at Fideles (see course load).
 Full-time juniors and seniors may have one study hall per semester to dual enroll in an accredited college program with prior approval from the Fideles administration through the Director of Upper School.

 Honor Rolls